Proof-of-Archival-Storage

 Interpolate a polynomial

-over these hashes and commit to it under KZG to get thesegment_commitment
+segment_polynomialover these hashes and commit to it under KZG to get thesegment_commitmentascommit(Poly(record_commitment_hashes)). -

 For each